-With talks like “Targeting cellular senescence for healthy aging” and “Mechanisms underlying functional rejuvenation by mTOR inhibition” this symposium, originally planned to take place in July 2020 but pushed to the summer of 2021, has a lot to offer the longevity-conference-curious.
+With talks like “Targeting cellular senescence for healthy aging” and “Mechanisms underlying functional rejuvenation by mTOR inhibition” this symposium, originally planned to take place in July 2020 but then pushed to the summer of 2021, and now to July 2022, has a lot to offer the longevity-conference-curious.

 Organized by Dr. Holly Brown-Borg of the University of North Dakota and sponsored by organizations like Google’s secretive Calico anti-aging company as well as the National Institute of Health, non-scientists could be forgiven for thinking the topics covered by this event might be too technical for them to benefit.
 But luckily the plan is to “maximize the value of the conference for students and newcomers to gerontology” by providing an introduction to the space that will help the educated lay person understand and put into context the talks to follow.